wagtail/nextjs-loves-wagtail/README.md

     body = RichTextField(blank=True)

     api_fields = [
+        APIField('date'),
         APIField('intro'),
         APIField('body'),
     ]
 ```

 You will now be able to fetch the pages data through the REST API.
-For an example query, try visiting <http://127.0.0.1:8000/api/v2/pages/?type=blog.BlogPage&fields=intro,body> on your web browser.
+For an example query, try visiting <http://127.0.0.1:8000/api/v2/pages/?type=blog.BlogPage&fields=date,intro,body> on your web browser.

 ### Fetching data from the Wagtail API in the Next.js frontend